MicrosoftDocs/VBA-Docs/api/Visio.InitSettings.md

 # VisWebPageSettings.InitSettings Method (Visio Save As Web)

-Loads the Web page settings that were saved in the registry in an earlier instance of Microsoft Visio.
+Loads the webpage settings that were saved in the registry in an earlier instance of Microsoft Visio.

 ## Syntax